 The screen printing process takes a long time because of the multiple steps that you must complete cautiously and slowly to ensure a great finished product.
 However, having various colors in a design you want to print extends this time because spreading the ink and setting the screens must be done for every color.

-Like other types of printingOpens in a new tab., screen printing works by applying pigments in sections.
+Like other types of printing, screen printing works by applying pigments in sections.
 This process means that you must print your first color on all your items and wash the screen before you can do the next color.
 You have to layer the colors individually, resulting in more time to wash the screens and tools in between pigments.

 If you have a design with a single color, the entire process might only take you 15 to 20 minutes or so, depending on how many items you have to print.
 Yet, if you have at least two colors, you’re looking at an estimated 30 minutes to a few hours if you have many prints to complete.

-If screen printing seems challenging, you can always check what the easiest printmaking techniqueOpens in a new tab. is.
+If screen printing seems challenging, you can always check what the easiest printmaking technique is.

 Smaller Details in Your Design